 The online application to apply to any of the Coordinated Doctoral Programs in Biomedical Sciences and the MA Program in Biomedical Informatics is available here.

 Application information for the MD-PhD program is also available online.
 To apply for admission to the MD-PhD program, please do not use the online application form listed above.

 US Citizen and Permanent Resident applicants for the NLM funded postdoctoral research fellowship apply online through the Graduate School of Arts and Sciences using the same application as our PhD and MA program.
 There is no separate category for postdoctoral fellowship so applicants must select MA or PhD.

-Applying to the Certification of Professional Achievement in Health IT: Eligible candidates for the Health IT program must have at least a Bachelor’s Degree and training or experience in a related field (healthcare, public health, healthcare policy, health IT, IT, computer science, etc.).
-On the application, you will be asked to provide a personal statement, your resume or CV, contact information for two recommenders, and unofficial copies of all undergraduate and graduate transcripts.
+Applying to the Certification of Professional Achievement in Health IT: Eligible candidates for the Health IT program must have a Bachelor’s Degree.
+Training or experience in a related field (healthcare, public health, healthcare policy, health IT, IT, computer science, etc.) is preferred, but all applicants will be considered.
+Application components include a personal statement, resumé or CV, contact information for two recommenders, and unofficial copies of all undergraduate and graduate transcripts.
 Admissions for the 2022-2023 cohort are now open and will close May 29, 2023; you can apply here.
 Visit the HIT program homepage for more information.